Skip to main content

 The threat to large events, and the venues that house them, is all too real.

 In April 2013, two brothers planted two homemade bombs, hidden in backpacks, near the finish line of the 117th annual Boston Marathon.
 The bombing, motivated by United States involvement in Iraq and Afghanistan, killed three people.
 Hundreds more were injured, including 17 people who lost limbs.[1]
 It was the first instance of a terrorist attack on a sporting event held on United States soil.[2]
-Four years later, an extremist Islamic suicide bomber murdered 22 people and injured more than 1,000 in England’s Manchester Arena, immediately following a pop concert.[3]
+Four years later, an extremist Islamic suicide bomber murdered 22 people and injured more than 1,000 in England’s Manchester Arena, immediately following a pop music concert.[3]

 Open-source intelligence (OSINT) — or intelligence derived from publicly available information and commercially available information — is a vital component of these plans.
 It can help security professionals better identify threats.
 Considered a best practice for event security and venue security, its use may become law in some regions.
 In the United Kingdom, for example, Parliament is now discussing the Terrorism (Protection of Premises) Bill[4], also known as Martyn’s Law.
 If passed, the bill would require those responsible for securing locations where the public gathers to implement measures designed to mitigate the threat of terrorist attacks.
 Applying to venues with a capacity as low as 100 persons, the bill would apply more stringent requirements to venues accommodating 800 people or more.[5]
 These venues include museums, shopping malls, nightclubs, amusement parks, movie theaters, concert halls, stadiums, conference centers, and other spots.